michelled/weavly.org/src/activities/setting-up-the-stage.md

 ## Steps

-* Work with the learner to pick a story
+* Work with the learner to pick a story.
-* Read the story together
+* Read the story together.
-* Engage learner in a conversation about how they want to plan a stage for that story
+* Engage learner in a conversation about how they want to plan a stage for that story.
-* Open the background editor
+* Open the background editor.
-* Find items that represent the story’s context in the editor
+* Find items that represent the story’s context in the editor.
-* Make the required modifications to those items
+* Make the required modifications to those items.
-* Position the items on the scene
+* Position the items on the scene.
-* Add behavior and sound to each item and indicate which of them are dynamic and which are static
+* Add behavior and sound to each item and indicate which of them are dynamic and which are static.

 ## Tips

-* Start with a very simple story that has a clear beginning, middle, and end with the least number of characters and gradually build complexity
+* Start with a very simple story that has a clear beginning, middle, and end with the least number of characters and gradually build complexity.
 * You can divide the story into multiple phases.
-As the story progresses, learners can reopen the editor and add, remove, or modify the items on their scene
+As the story progresses, learners can reopen the editor and add, remove, or modify the items on their scene.

 ## Skill Development